Whatsapp Icon

 Can diet help manage or prevent ONJ?

 While diet alone can't prevent ONJ, eating a balanced, nutrient-rich diet can support overall health and may aid in the healing process.
-Foods high in calcium and vitamin D, like fortified plant milks, green leafy vegetables, and almonds, can support bone health.
+Foods high in calcium and vitamin D, like fortified plant milk, green leafy vegetables, and almonds, can support bone health.
 Staying hydrated and avoiding harsh, acidic foods can also protect your dental health.

 Is ONJ treatable?

 Treatment for ONJ focuses on reducing symptoms and preventing the progression of the condition.
 This includes medications to manage pain and infection, minimizing the risk of further jaw damage, and, in some cases, surgical procedures to remove dead bone tissue.
-Close collaboration between the oncologist, dentist, and oral surgeon is vital for effective management of ONJ in cancer patients.
+Close collaboration between the oncologist, dentist, and oral surgeon is vital for the effective management of ONJ in cancer patients.

 Understanding ONJ and its connection to cancer treatment can be worrisome, but knowing what to look out for and how to manage your risk can make a significant difference.
 Always communicate openly with your healthcare team about any concerns or symptoms you have, and follow their guidance closely for the best care.